zorzlu/easy-bar-menu/content/allergens.en.md

 ## How to Read the Menu

 In our menu, allergens present in each dish are indicated with corresponding icons.
 You can also use the **allergen filter** to automatically hide dishes containing allergens you wish to avoid.

-> **Important note**: If you suffer from severe food allergies, we recommend always informing the staff before ordering.
-The information in the menu is provided for guidance purposes and may not account for cross-contamination in the kitchen.

 ---